- Easy installation, few dependancies. No database daemon, web server, desktop environment or exotic language necessary.

 - Image file tags with exiftool.
 This is a perl program, so you also need perl on the system.
 This works with about any possible image file and tag format (jpg, png, tiff, gif etc.).

-- Midi karaoke files with Python, the midi module, and some help from chardet.
+- Midi karaoke files.
+Recoll versions up to and including 1.23 use, the midi module, and some help from chardet.
 There is probably a python-chardet package for your distribution, but you will quite probably need to build the midi package.
-This is easy but see the to notes here.
+This is easy but see the notes here.
+Recoll 1.24 and later have incorporated the midi decoding module (modified and ported to python3), and just need the standard Python 'six' module and chardet.

 - Can use a Firefox extension to index visited Web pages history.
-See the Wiki for more detail.
+See the Howto for more detail.

 - Processes all email attachments, and more generally any realistic level of container imbrication (the "msword attachment to a message inside a mailbox in a zip" thingy...) .